-Prerequisites: 601, 602.
-Covers the scientific methods as well as the gathering and analysis of information to identify opportunities and solve problems within a business organization.
-CONSUMER BEHAVIOR
+Prerequisites: 6500:601 and 602 Covers the scientific methods as well as the gathering and analysis of information to identify opportunities and solve problems within a business organization

+CONSUMER BEHAVIOR 650

-Prerequisite: 600.
-Examines the marketplace behavior of individuals, households and organizations.
+3 credits Prerequisite: 600.
+Examines the marketplace behavior of individuals, households and organi zations.
 Focus is placed on integrating theoretical models with managerial applications.

-MARKETING COMMUNICATIONS
+655 MARKETING COMMUNICATIONS

 Prerequisite: 600.
-The total range of marketing communication tools are examined individually and in the context of planning, developing, and implementing a systematic and integrated communications program.
+The total range of marketing communication tools are examined individual-ly and in the context of planning, developing, and implementing a systematic and integrated communications program.